We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 The route on your final day combines peaceful mountain roads with a stretch of highway, leading to Lam Thuong Valley, where you'll stay at one of our favorite homestays in Vietnam.

 Have more time?
-If you want to keep going, skip Lam Thuong and head to Ha Giang City, the ideal starting point for the Ha Giang Loop.
+If you want to keep going, skip Lam Thuong and head to Ha Giang city, the ideal starting point for the Ha Giang Loop.
 The best weather is from September to November, but winter offers fewer crowds as Ha Giang grows in popularity.

 Two boys smile at the camera in northern Vietnam

-From Nam Hong Village, take the quieter 197E road toward Xuan Minh.
+From Nam Hong village, take the quieter 197E road toward Xuan Minh.
 During our visit, we noticed some road construction, which should make the drive even smoother in the future.
 The mountain pass is a scenic route, with winding roads, waterfalls, and lush landscapes to enjoy.

 A winding road hugs a mountain side in northern Vietnam